An Open Enrolment Course

 This training course combines live online learning with resources students can access at their own pace.
 On completion, participants will have the confidence and curriculum necessary to lead a 5-week Bible study on the Gospel of Luke, the centrepiece of the lectionary for the current year in many churches.
 Topics covered include an overview of the gospel and its themes, skills and pointers for facilitating a group study (what happens if someone talks too much? what happens if I don’t know the answer to a question?), and a review of a specially-designed curriculum for use in leading a Bible study.
 Participants will leave with a Bible study curriculum about Luke to use in their congregations, whether during Lent or at some other time during the year.

 Asynchronous elements will be available starting January 25th.
-There will be one synchronous meeting on Tuesday February 15th.
+There will be one synchronous meeting on Tuesday February 15th from 7:00pm to 8:30pm.

 Instructor: The Rev. Dr. Jesse Zink is principal of Montreal Diocesan Theological College and the author of several books about Christian faith in the 21st century, including A Faith for the Future.